tthorntone/AdNauseam-Wiki/What-µBlock-can-and-can-not-(currently)-do.md

 #### "µBlock has all the features ABP has!"

 µBlock doesn't have a _"Block element"_ entry in the contextual menu (right-click).
+The element picker can be used though to pick whatever element you do not want to see.
+Nobody asked for a contextual menu entry yet, so I don't consider it a sought-after feature, hence I didn't spend time implementing it.

 Regular expression-based filters are not supported.
 At time of writing I see three such filter in _EasyList_, and none in _EasyPrivacy_.
 So rather uncommon.
 I may support them if there is really a need, but only for those which will have the `domain` filter option set: otherwise it's just impossible to implement efficiently such filters, and µBlock won't encourage their use by supporting these.
 For all the instances I have seen, it is possible to translate them into more efficient non-regex-based filters.